Number

 A number is a mathematical object used to count, measure, and label.
-The original examples are the natural numbers 1, 2, 3, 4, and so forth.
-Numbers can be represented in language with number words.
-More universally, individual numbers can be represented by symbols, called numerals; for example, "5" is a numeral that represents the number five.
-As only a relatively small number of symbols can be memorized, basic numerals are commonly organized in a numeral system, which is an organized way to represent any number.
-The most common numeral system is the Hindu–Arabic numeral system, which allows for the representation of any number using a combination of ten fundamental numeric symbols, called digits.
-In addition to their use in counting and measuring, numerals are often used for labels (as with telephone numbers), for ordering (as with serial numbers), and for codes (as with ISBNs).
+The most basic examples are the natural numbers: 1, 2, 3, 4, 5, and so forth.
+Individual numbers can be represented in language with number words or by dedicated symbols called numerals; for example, "five" is a number word and "5" is the corresponding numeral.
+As only a limited list of symbols can be memorized, a numeral system is used to represent any number in an organized way.
+The most common representation is the Hindu–Arabic numeral system, which can display any non-negative integer using a combination of ten symbols, called numerical digits.
+Numerals can be used for counting (as with cardinal number of a collection or set), labels (as with telephone numbers), for ordering (as with serial numbers), and for codes (as with ISBNs).
 In common usage, a numeral is not clearly distinguished from the number that it represents.